 - Clean the beans (see video above).
 Clean the beans by putting about a cup of them on one side of a light-colored plate and pulling a few of them at a time towards you.
 Pick out anything that is not a bean, such as small stones or stems.
 Also pick out any beans that look much smaller and more wrinkled than the rest.
 (These mummy beans tend to stay hard no matter how long you cook them.)
 After you’ve worked a batch of beans over to the other side of the plate, dump them into a colander and pick over another batch until you’ve checked them all.
 Rinse the beans well under running water.

 - Soak beans if you want to improve texture, save energy, and possibly for easier digestion.
 Once you’ve picked over and rinsed the beans, you can soak them in water for several hours or overnight.
 Soaking beans softens them without heat and cuts the cooking time by 30 minutes to an hour.
 It helps make sure the beans cook evenly all the way through.
 Use plenty of water: six cups should be enough for a pound of beans.
 You can soak beans in the slow cooker or pot that you will be cooking them in.
 Leaving them on the counter is fine; you don’t need to refrigerate them.
 Add salt now for maximum flavor unless you plan to drain the beans before cooking.
-The FDA recommends always soaking kidney beans for at least five hours and throwing away the soaking liquid to avoid problems with a toxin in some kidney beans.

 - Optionally, drain and add fresh water.
 I usually cook beans in their soaking liquid.
 Some people throw away the soaking liquid and cook beans in fresh water (always do this with kidney beans).
 This will throw some of the taste and nutrients down the drain but may help if beans give you gas, especially when you first start eating them regularly.